thebitman0/ShellcodeSh/readme.md

 # Info
-Assembly instructions to start a /bin/sh shell.
+x86 assembly instructions to start a /bin/sh shell.